mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/Configuration.md

 ### MRS Configuration Using MySQL Shell for VS Code

-1. Start VS Code, install the MySQL Shell for VS Code extension, and then add a database connection to the MySQL setup.
+1. Start VS Code, install the MySQL Shell for VS Code extension, and then add a DB Connection to the MySQL solution that should be configured for the MySQL REST Service.

 2. Right-click the connection in the DATABASE CONNECTIONS view and select Configure Instance for MySQL REST Service Support.